-James T. Gardner, PhD (Founder, CEO)
+James T. Gardner, PhD, Founder, CEO

 Dr. James T. Gardner is the founder and executive director of Good Karma Bikes (GKB), the largest nonprofit bicycle community center in the United States.
 Since founding GKB in July 2009, Dr. Gardner has transformed what began as an effort to provide reliable transportation to homeless and low-wage workers into a comprehensive program that builds self-esteem and provides valuable job skills in bicycle repair, maintenance, eCommerce, and retail.